 - It will pay up to 12 months of back rent.
 There is no cap on the amount, but it will only go back to April 2020.

 - It will pay up to three months of future rent – again with no cap on amounts.

 - Landlords will be required to waive late fees, penalties, and interest in order to receive assistance.

-- Landlords must agree to wait 45 days after the last month for which assistance was received before filing an eviction, and must send out a 30-day notice to pay or vacate during that 45-day period.
+- Landlords must agree to wait 45 days after the last month for which assistance was received before filing an eviction, then must send out a 30-day notice to pay or vacate after that 45-day period ends.

 - Tenant must not have any material lease violations in order to receive assistance.

 - Landlords will be able to apply for assistance on behalf of their tenants.
 The tenant must still sign the application and document their eligibility.
 I don’t think that option is available yet for landlords, but will be in the coming days and weeks.